-Complete an Authorization Form
+Complete a Patient Access Request/Authorization Form

 To request your records, start by contacting or visiting your provider's health information management (HIM) department-sometimes called the medical records or health information services department.
 Smaller doctor's offices may not have an HIM department, so ask to speak to the administrative staff in charge of releasing patient records.